 “In my career as a pharmacist I have mostly worked in R&D functions.
-I have worked in various drug development projects and programs, but I was interested in the commercial and business aspects.
+I have worked in various drug development projects and programs, but I was interested in the commercial, financial and business aspects.
 I thought getting a business management degree would help me to understand better and give me the credentials that would put me in the right place.
 I’m hoping my future roles could be in business development/commercial innovation or global alliance management or strategy.”

 The benefit of experience

 “When compared to EMBA programmes in the US or the UK, in Scandinavia the course seems to be more inclusive of people in their late 30s and above.
 But the point of the executive level qualification is the experience the participants bring to the classroom.
 One of the important criteria for selection is that you need enough experience to sit in the classroom and contribute to the discussions.